Olive Trees: Olea europaea

 Crowns of Olive branches have, throughout history, been offered to the victors of both games and wars; and Olive oil was the source of the ‘Eternal Flame’ of the original Olympic Games.

 An extremely long-lived tree, the Olive has been described on numerous occasions in historical texts, with mentions often found of plantings in the honour of various rulers and famous historical characters many of which, it is claimed, are still living today.
 Of all the many claims of the oldest specimen, the one with scientific confirmation is a tree in Malta that radiocarbon dating has put at being around 2000 years old.

 In modern times, the Olive is one of most extensively cultivated fruit crops in the world with the Mediterranean being the largest commercial growing region producing 95% of the world’s Olives.

 Olives: Distribution and Habitat

 Olea europaea is native to areas of Southern Europe surrounding the Mediterranean, and also to North Africa.
-There are six sub-species which are considered as naturalised across the Mediterranean, America, Asia and Africa and they grow in a wide range of habitats.
+There are six sub-species that are considered naturalised across the Mediterranean, America, Asia and Africa and they grow in a wide range of habitats.

-In Southern Australia the seed is spread from cultivated groves by the native Red Fox, and many bird species including the Emu.
-The seeds germinate and grows into a tree with a dense canopy which prevents regeneration of native tree species.
+In Southern Australia, the seed is spread from cultivated groves by the native Red Fox and many bird species including the Emu.
+The seeds germinate and grow into a tree with a dense canopy which prevents the regeneration of native tree species.

 Email – firstname.lastname@example.org